DataDog/go-profiler-notes/guide/README.md

 ## Read This

-This is a practical guide aimed at busy gophers interested in improving their programs using profiling and tracing.
+This is a practical guide aimed at busy gophers interested in improving their programs using profiling, tracing and other observability techniques.
 If you're not well versed in the internals of Go, it is recommended that you read the entire introduction first.
 After that you should feel free to jump to any section you are interested in.
 ## Mental Model for Go

 It is possible to become quite proficient in writing Go code without understanding how the language works under the hood.
 But when it comes to performance and debugging, you'll hugely benefit from having a mental model of the internals.
 Therefore we'll begin with laying out a rudimentary model of Go below.
 This model should be good enough to allow you to avoid the most common mistakes, but [all models are wrong](https://en.wikipedia.org/wiki/All_models_are_wrong), so you are encouraged to seek out more in-depth material to tackle harder problems in the future.